I was just reading pieceinslate.com where they're almost ready to have a wake or a funeral over the fact that the huckster said he's not going to run.

 If he looked into the camera and talked to the American people about making hard choices, I think people would follow him.

-I don't feel like that connection.
+I don't know if he has that connection.

 And that is this.

-Paul Ryan is not a Newt's opponents.
+Paul Ryan is not one of Newt's opponents.

 Paul Ryan is not running.